afrase/kodiswift/docs/quickstart.rst

 Another advantage of using kodiswift, is its clean URL routing code.
-This means you don't have to write your own code to parse the URL provided by Kodi and route it to a specific function. kodiswift uses a a path passed to the :meth:`~kodiswift.Plugin.route` decorator to bind a URL to a function.
+This means you don't have to write your own code to parse the URL provided by Kodi and route it to a specific function. kodiswift uses a a path passed to the :meth:`~kodiswift.Addon.route` decorator to bind a URL to a function.
 For example, a route of ``/videos/`` will result in a URL of ``plugin://plugin.video.helloxbmc/videos/`` calling the decorated function.